The major systems and areas we will thoroughly inspect when we evaluate your home.

 A good home inspector should review a house from top to bottom including all major structural components that he or she can get to.
 Expect the infrastructure such as the plumbing, electrical, gas lines, and specific appliances to be tested.
 The doors, windows, outlets, and even locks are typically all standard as well.
-Chances are when the home inspection is complete, that home inspector will know more about your home than you would in 10 years of living there, so ask questions, read the report, and ask more questions if you have them.
+Chances are when the home inspection is complete, that home inspector will know more about your home than you would in 10 years of living there, so ask questions, read the report, and follow up in the future if you have more questions.

 Information is power and ideally with this information you and your Realtor can make the proper decision whether the house is still right for you and if you would like to ask for something to be repaired.
 One mistake most first-time home buyer’s make is not having a Sewer Scope and Radon test completed.
 Major sewer issues can add up into the $1,000’s, sometimes even reaching $15,000.
 A home with high Radon levels can be a serious health issue which would need a mitigation system installed to lower the concentration to safe levels.
 Typically these services each run $125.00 and yet some decide to skip them and come to regret it later.